xiaoeva/china-last-month-covid-lockdowns/README.md

 ### Inconsistent Naming for Provinces

+### Punctuation Issues

 ## Mapping with Amap (高德地图)

-To map all district, I used Amap's API, which you can find here: TKTK
+To map lockdowns on the district level, I used Amap's Point of Interest Web API, which you can find [here](https://lbs.amap.com/api/webservice/guide/api/search).

 ## Other Notes about the Dataset

 ### Spike in addresses on December 2nd